lecfy/community/tutorials/run-laravel-on-appengine-standard/index.md

           APP_STORAGE: /tmp
           VIEW_COMPILED_PATH: /tmp
           SESSION_DRIVER: cookie
+          ## change to true if you want see errors on the screen (NOT Recommended)
+          APP_DEBUG: false

 1. Replace `YOUR_APP_KEY` in `app.yaml` with an application key you generate with the following command: